Coronavirus: common scams to watch out for

 Widespread anxiety, supply shortages and a surge of misinformation have created the perfect storm for scammers to capitalise on coronavirus.
 While the Internet is a critical tool for communication and information during this time, it also provides a platform for scammers to prey on people at their most susceptible.

-From malicious emails to fake medical cures, the rise of coronavirus-related scams has been on the rise since the public first became aware of the virus.
-With the increased number of cases, it’s important to arm yourself with the facts to prevent falling victim to a scam.
+From malicious emails to fake medical cures, coronavirus scams are now multiplying by the day.
+With the virus showing no sign of slowing down, it’s important to arm yourself with the facts to prevent falling victim to a scam.

 Finder has compiled a list of the common scams to watch out for, along with tips for protecting yourself online.

 The World Health Organisation (WHO) has warned against fake emails attempting to steal personal information and money.
 Criminals disguised as WHO officials have been targeting the public with emails that ask for sensitive information like account passwords and usernames.
 Victims have been tricked into clicking malicious links or opening malicious attachments.

 Other reported phishing scams include “doctors” claiming to know about a vaccine, offers for a COVID-19 tax rebate and requests for donations to help fund vaccine research.

 The National Cyber Security Centre (NCSC) has warned of coronavirus-themed phishing scams being sent in Australia via text message.
 The texts appear to come from ‘GOV’ and include a link to find out ‘when to get tested in your geographical area’ for COVID-19.
 This link is malicious and if clicked on, may install harmful software onto your device designed to steal your personal information.

 These sorts of scams usually appear in New Zealand very shortly after.
 CERT NZ advises Kiwis to be sceptical of information that comes from unofficial sources.
 Make sure to keep your anti-virus software up-to-date and to report suspected malware or phishing attempts.

 Fake vaccinations and medical treatment